Ear Tube Removal

-If your child has suffered from regular middle ear infections, our ear, nose and throat doctors may have suggested ear tubes.
+If your child has suffered from regular middle ear infections, our ear, nose, and throat doctors may have suggested ear tubes.

 Ear tubes are tiny cylinders made from plastic or metal that are surgically put into the eardrum.
-This creates an airway that ventilates the middle ear and prevents the fluid buildup behind the ear drum.
+This creates an airway that ventilates the middle ear and prevents the fluid buildup behind the eardrum.

 Ear tubes are surgically inserted (called a myringotomy) by an Otolaryngologist (ENT doctor), using anesthesia.
 This is an outpatient procedure.
-The ear tube prevents the collection of bacterial fluid, by creating sa hole in the middle of the ear that provides an air passage and allows the fluid to pass through.
+The ear tube prevents the collection of bacterial fluid, by creating a hole in the middle of the ear that provides an air passage and allows the fluid to pass through.

 What are ear tubes used to treat?